Class Documentation

 Compound *c = new Compound(int Index);

-where Name is the compound name, e.g. Cadmium Telluride, Formula the compound chemical formula, e.g. CdTe, and Index is the material index number (see List of Compounds.)
+where Name is the compound name, e.g. Cadmium Telluride, Formula the compound chemical formula, e.g. CdTe, or Index is the material index number (see List of Compounds.)

 The methods,